Asthma Medications

 Some asthma drugs can be taken together.
 And some inhalers mix two different medications to get the drugs to your airways quicker.

-Over-the-counter medications for asthma are generally discouraged.
+Over-the-counter medications for asthma are generally not recommended.
 You should talk to a doctor about your asthma symptoms and follow their treatment guidelines.
 OTC medications are not long-term treatments and shouldn’t be relied upon daily to control your asthma.
 People with high blood pressure, diabetes, thyroid disease, or heart disease should avoid them.

-Children who get allergy shots are less likely to get asthma, recent studies show, but there are asthma shots specifically for adolescents and adults.
+Children who get allergy shots are less likely to get asthma, recent studies show, but there are asthma shots specifically for children and adults.
 Since allergies are an asthma trigger, it makes sense that if you control them, you’ll have fewer asthma attacks.

 Ask your doctor if allergy shots might work for you.